slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9773-4/packetizer_raw_output.md

 Clarify that the six-hour retry rule applies only if the certificate is still valid and has not been replaced.

+**Severity:** Low
+  *Basis:* Although the conflict may only affect edge cases, the ambiguity could lead to divergent implementations when a certificate nears expiry.

+**Confidence:** High

 ---